 This easy Homemade Enchilada Sauce Recipe (!!), y’all.
-I’ve been obsessed with developing a recipe since discovering the ingredients on the back of canned enchilada sauce.
+I’ve been obsessed with developing a red enchilada sauce recipe since discovering the ingredients on the back of canned enchilada sauce.
 I was dumbfounded.
 Why does it need all this stuff?

 After reading Rick Bayless More Mexican Everyday, I discovered his blender technique for making all the Mexican food sauces.
 I had an ah-ha moment!
 Homemade Enchilada Sauce made in the blender!
 It took a while to round out a recipe with the authentic Mexican flavors I crave and with pantry staples.
-Figuring out how to balance the heat without making it too spicy took some trial and error too.
+Figuring out how to balance the heat without making this red enchilada sauce too spicy took some trial and error too.

-But I finally landed on this easy red Homemade Enchilada Sauce recipe as my go-to.
+But I finally landed on this easy Homemade Enchilada Sauce recipe as my go-to.
 You’re going to love how quick it comes together!

 How to Make Easy Homemade Red Enchilada Sauce:

 - First, to a blender, add the mixture of spices including cumin, chili powder, smoky paprika, and garlic powder.